Bmg66/carsonpowell.github.io/_pages/about.md

 I recently graduated from Classical Academy High School, where I honed my skills in programming, artificial intelligence, and digital design.
 I'm known for being a reliable and friendly resource, always ready to tackle new challenges and lend a helping hand!

 Outside of tech, I love working out and staying active.
 Whether it's hitting the gym or going for a run, fitness and staying healthy is a big part of my life.
-I have created multiple projects surounding AI, chrome extensions and much more I also volunteer as a counselor at Emmanuel Faith Community Church, where I enjoy guiding and supporting Jr. High students.
-I'm excited about the future and eager to continue growing in the fields of technology and AI
+I have created multiple projects surounding AI, chrome extensions and much more!
+I have volunteered as a counselor at Emmanuel Faith Community Church, where I enjoy guiding and supporting Jr. High students.
+I'm excited about the future and eager to continue growing in the fields of technology and AI.

 ## 🎓 Education

 ### Classical Academy High School
 - **Years Attended**: 2020 - 2024
 - **Graduated**: Yes

+## 🛠️ Skills

+- **Programming Languages**:
+  - Python
+- **Artificial Intelligence**:
+  - Large Language Models
+  - Generative AI
+- **Design Tools**:
-- **Skills Acquired**:
+  - Adobe Illustrator
   - Adobe Photoshop
-  - Adobe Illustrator
+- **Soft Skills**:
-  - Python Programming
+  - Communication
-  - Artificial Intelligence
+  - Leadership
-  - Large Language Models
+  - Troubleshooting

 ## 🏆 Certifications

 - **AI, Business & the Future of Work** (Lund University, Mar 2024)